evkx/evkx.github.io/content/technology/doors/_index.md

 ### Barn-Door Tailgate

 This type of tailgate consists of two doors that open outward from the center of the vehicle.
-It is commonly found on larger SUVs and pickup trucks.
+It is commonly found on larger SUVs.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/doors/evitodoors_1.jpg">